top of page

 However we also need to FUEL the recovery process, especially after intense training periods, such as pre-season and after back to back games and competitions.

-There are 4 key ingredients to make a good recovery smoothie:
+There are 4 key ingredients to creating a recovery smoothie:

 Smoothies are great for post workout nutrition.
 I often recommend smoothies for athletes who aren’t hungry after training, are on-the-go and/or have limited access to prepare a whole meal.